Eniaion

-The United Party (Ενιαίον Κόμμα), known in Greek simply as Eniaion ("United"), was a short-lived moderate right-wing political party in Cyprus.
+The United Party (Ενιαίον Κόμμα), known in Greek simply as Eniaion ("United"), was a short-lived political party in Cyprus.

 History

 The party was established by Glafcos Clerides in February 1969 as a split from the Patriotic Front.

 In the 1970 parliamentary elections the party emerged as the largest in the House of Representatives with 15 seats, despite finishing second in the vote tally.

-The party did not contest any further elections, with Clerides going onto establish the pro-Western Democratic Rally prior to the 1976 elections and Spyros Kyprianou going onto establish the more pro-Makarios, moderate nationalist Democratic Party.
+The party did not contest any further elections, with Clerides going on to establish the pro-Western Democratic Rally prior to the 1976 elections and Spyros Kyprianou going on to establish the more pro-Makarios, moderate nationalist Democratic Party.